Meet the autism experts who helped us develop Robots4Autism

 - co-wrote the social skills curriculum for the Early CLASS with Dr. Pamela Rollins.

 Mrs. McFarlin now works in a private speech-language pathology practice, specializing in service to families affected by ASD.
-As founder of her current private practice, White Rock Autism, Mrs. McFarlin’s mission is education and empowerment of families of newly diagnosed children with autism.
+As founder of her current private practice, The Social Communication Connection, Mrs. McFarlin’s mission is education and empowerment of families of newly diagnosed children with autism.

-In addition to her work as an autism consultant and speaker, Mrs. McFarlin’s social skills curriculum, Early Communication, Language, and Social Skills: From Theory to Practice, is scheduled for publication by Autism and Aspergers Press in Spring 2014.
+In addition to her work as an autism consultant and speaker, Mrs. McFarlin’s social skills curriculum, Early Communication, Language, and Social Skills: From Theory to Practice, was publlished alongside Dr. Pamela Rollins in the Spring of 2014.